philipperolet/clj-qp/README.md

-# clj-qp - Quadratic Programming / Optimization in Clojure
+# clj-qp - Quadratic Programming in Clojure

-Solve convex [quadratic programs](https://en.wikipedia.org/wiki/Quadratic_programming) (QP) in clojure.
+Solve convex [quadratic programs](https://en.wikipedia.org/wiki/Quadratic_programming) (QP) in clojure, that is optimization of quadratic functions.

 This library is a wrapper around the Java API of the [FICO Xpress Solver](https://www.fico.com/fico-xpress-optimization/docs/latest/overview.html).